bywatersolutions/koha-plugin-rapido-ill/README.md

 - `partners_library` (default): Use the configured `partners_library_id`
 - `homebranch`: Use the item's home branch
 - `holdingbranch`: Use the item's holding branch
+- `due_date_buffer_days`: Number of days Rapido added to the actual due date.
+To be subtracted from the due date when processing circulation updates.
+- `renewal_buffer_days`: Number of days Rapido added to the actual due date.
+To be subtracted from the due date when processing circulation updates.

 ### Task Queue Daemon